 - Indian Labor Relations & Economics or Global Health in the Indian Context (depending on program track)

 - Elective course in yoga

 Part 2.
 After 2 weeks of courses, students will take part in service projects at one of SVYM’s field sites in Mysore District.
 The service project sites will be determined during the spring semester, prior to the students’ departure.

 Sample of past projects offered by SVYM (note that the projects change year-to-year, depending on the needs of the communities):

-ILR-focused projects: organizational management, policy, governance, child labor, human resources management, corporate social responsibility, education policy, teaching English, palliative care, HIV study, finance and accounting, gender studies, disabilities studies, adaptive leadership project, and marketing and fundraising.
+ILR-focused projects: law & alternative dispute resolution, organizational management, policy, governance, child labor, human resources management, corporate social responsibility, education policy, teaching English, palliative care, HIV study, finance and accounting, gender studies, disabilities studies, adaptive leadership project, marketing and fundraising.

 View the YouTube video from the 2016 India Program